merkle-open/generator-nitro/app/templates/project/docs/nitro.md

     /views/_data/index-test.json
     http://localhost:8080/index?_data=index-test

+#### Dynamic view data

+If you want to use dynamic view data (i.e. using data from a database or data which is available in different views), you can define those "routes" in the directory [`project/viewData`](project/viewData/).

 #### Data per component

 Component data will overwrite data from views.
-(Use as described above.)
+(Use as described above)

 #### Data in request